junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 Examine him carefully and completely as described in Chapter 3.
 Be sure to check the following:

 • Notice if the baby has difficulty breathing.
 If the nose is stuffed up, suck out the mucus as shown on page 164.
-Fast breathing (60 or more breaths a minute), blue color, grunting, and sucking in of the skin between the ribs with each breath are signs of pneumonia (p.
-171).
+Fast breathing (60 or more breaths a minute), blue color, grunting, and sucking in of the skin between the ribs with each breath are signs of pneumonia ([page 171](#page-171)).
 Small babies with pneumonia often do not cough; sometimes none of the common signs are present.
 If you suspect pneumonia, treat as for a bacterial infection of the blood (see the next page).

 • Look at the baby’s skin color.